LimelightVision/LimelightDocs/docs/getting_started.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note:: Limelight takes a 12V input, but is built to function down to 6V.
 Its LEDs have a constant brightness down to 7V.
+.. warning:: Do not use the REV radio power module to power your Limelight

 .. tabs::